emg110/utxoninja/README.md

 Adequate testing practices for use in a critical production application should be observed at all times for this library.

+While this is not a React application, the react-scripts package is used for testing.
+I tried to get Jest to work on its own with the Web Cryptography API, TextEncoder and TextDecoder, but was unable to find a suitable configuration.
+If anyone can get the tests to pass with only Jest, please feel free to create a pull request.

 ## Confidentiality

 This is proprietary software developed and owned by Peer-to-peer Privacy Systems Research, LLC.